-Rearrange the furniture
+Rearrange the office

-Cathy Caldiera Atkins, co-founder of public relations firm Metis Communications, said that her company's newsroom-style office promotes a culture of collaboration, ad hoc brainstorming and helping one another out.
-Instead of putting walls between workers as closed-off cubicles do, an open physical environment allows for a more open working environment, as well.
+Sometimes, the best way to freshen up the look of your office is to simply rearrange the furniture.
+This low-cost initiative can help you open up the space in your office and even encourage more teamwork and collaboration.
+Cathy Atkins, co-founder of public relations firm Metis Communications, said that her company's newsroom-style office promotes a culture of collaboration, ad hoc brainstorming and helping one another out.
+Instead of putting walls between workers as closed-off cubicles do, an open physical environment allows for a more open working environment as well.